What is insertion/removal of interine contraceptive devices?

 There are several different types of IUD.
 The most common is a copper IUD, which consists of a stem wrapped in a copper wire and sleeves.
 It releases copper into the uterus, which prevents sperm from reaching the egg.
 It can be effective for up to ten years.
 The other type of IUD is a hormonal IUD, of which there are three types.
 These last around three years, so are ideal if you are looking for a shorter-term form of birth control.

-Almost anyone is suitable for insertion/removal of interine contraceptive devices, as the procedure is so straight-forward.
+Almost anyone is suitable for a contraceptive device, as the procedure is so straight-forward.

 In cases of simple removal or insertion, you won’t need any downtime.
 However, if you have had a hysteroscopy to remove the IUD, you will be required to rest for a few days following the procedure.
 You may also want to refrain from having sex until any discomfort has subsided.